ArusaKhalfay/Customer-Churn-Analysis/README.md

-# Churn Analysis - Model Building
+# Customer Churn Prediction for a Telecom Company

 ## Project Overview